IepIweidieng/TJAPlayer3/tja.md

 #### Compatibility Issues

+* In TaikoJiro, `SIDE:` has per-file scope and notechart definitions for `SIDE:Normal` & `SIDE:Ex` should be separated into 2 files and for `SIDE:Both` should be duplicated into these 2 files.
+  * In OpenTaiko (0auBSQ), `SIDE:` has per&ndash;player-side scope.
 * In OpenTaiko (0auBSQ), `SIDE:` has been re-purposed to be used in conjunction with [`COURSE:Tower`](#course) to specify the actual difficulty in the tower mode and can be one of:
   * `SIDE:Normal`, the *<ruby>甘<rt>ama</rt> 口<rt>kuchi</rt></ruby>* "easy" difficulty.
   * `SIDE:Ex` / `SIDE:` / any other unrecognized argument, the *<ruby>辛<rt>kara</rt> 口<rt>kuchi</rt></ruby>* "hard" difficulty.